DIY Cat Furniture Inspiration

 DIY Cat Tunnel

 The next project was making the cat tunnel.
 My youngest cat LOVES to run thru tunnels.
 We have a pop-up tent that has a tunnel attached and he runs thru that thing a hundred miles an hour.
-So, I wanted to incorporate a tunnel in this project.
+So, I wanted to incorporate a tunnel into this project.

 I purchased a cement tube used for pouring concrete footings.
 All I did was paint the tube and then glued some fabric to it.
 Easy-peasy!